neuefische/wd-flipped-classroom-curriculum/sessions/git-branches-and-prs/README.md

 - Come back to the question that was raised in the beginning od the session and try and answer it in a few phrases.
+- Show the excalidraw sketch once more and ask the students why we do every step.

 ---